 The Byzantine Empire brought a new decorative dimension to floral art.

-Arrangements incorporated fruit, foliage, and botanical elements to create visually richer displays.
-They also began using very sharp colour contrasts and conical designs that conveyed solemnity and balance.
+Arrangements incorporated fruits, foliage, and botanical elements, creating much richer visual displays.
+They also began using colour contrasts and conical designs that conveyed solemnity and balance.

 This combination of nature and ornamentation would influence many European styles centuries later.